Blandaxt/Code_Wars/README.md

 3. While this while loop is running i am doing my math equation where i am multiplying the percentage by the current amount and adding any augment like the amount of settlers that are added to the population.
 Then making that the new total.

 4. This keeps happening while the current value for the population is less than the destination value.
-And while that is happening i am adding the amount of years this is taking to happen and returning that value at the end once the loops fininshes.
+And while that is happening i am adding the amount of years this is taking to happen and returning that value at the end once the loops finishes.

+##8 kyu If you can't sleep, just count sheep!!:

+If you can't sleep, just count sheep!!

+Task:
+Given a non-negative integer, 3 for example, return a string with a murmur: "1 sheep...2 sheep...3 sheep...".
+Input will always be valid, i.e. no negative integers.

+## Process/Learned:

+1. For this problem, i had to think about how to use map, join, spread syntax and the array method.

+2. The first thing i did was to see how much number the function gave me.

+3. Then i created a variable which would hold the function that would take in the parameter as an array using the Array method.

+4. Then i would map through this array and find the index of each Element in the new temp array by passing in 2 parameters into the function.

+5. Then i use template literal to add the number of the input and the string sheep with the periods.

+6. Then lastly, i would join them together in the array and return it at the end of the function.